National symbols of Lithuania: Founding fathers

 Gediminas and Mindaugas are generally regarded as the founding fathers of Lithuania.
 Gediminas was said to have had a dream which led to the founding of Vilnius, the capital of Lithuania; in this dream, an iron wolf howled all night near the site of the present-day Gediminas Tower.
 A seer interpreted this as meaning that a great city should be built there.

 "What is destined for the ruler and the state of Lithuania, let it be: the iron wolf means a castle and a town which will be established by the ruler on this site.
 The town will be the capital of the Lithuanian lands and the dwelling of rulers and the glory of their deeds shall echo throughout the world".
 Mindaugas was the first king of Lithuania, crowned in 1253.

 The Columns of Gediminas have been dated to the 14th century.
 They were often drawn on walls and fences as protest against the Soviet occupation.
 EuroBasket 2011, which was held in Lithuania, used a modified version of the columns in its logo.
 Gediminas is a frequently used street name, most notably Gediminas Avenue in Vilnius.
 Mindaugas and Gediminas are popular first names for men in Lithuania.

 During the period of Vytautas the Great, Lithuania reached the biggest extension of its territory.
-Victory in Battle of Grunwald of 1410 (Lithuanian: Žalgiris Battle) with Polish coalition became a turning point of Lithuanian history, establishing a permanent western border.
+Victory in Battle of Grunwald of 1410 (known as Battle of Žalgiris in Lithuanian) with Polish coalition became a turning point of Lithuanian history, establishing a permanent western border.
 During the Interwar period of Lithuania, Vytautas was regarded as the greatest ruler in Lithuanian history and 1930 was officially declared as the Year of Vytautas.
 Many public events, encouraged by authoritarian regime of President Antanas Smetona were held in 1930, generating a cult of Vytautas.